krupezevic/qa-intern/manual-tests/executions/[14-11-2022]-Regression_execution.r.md

     * ==> The URL should be `https://app.superphone-stage.com/messages`

-* [unknown]  User is not able to login successfully - invalid password
+* [skipped] @radovan User is not able to login successfully - invalid password

     * Open [superphone app](https://app.superphone-stage.com)